-Our one-day course covers all the usual first aid subjects, but from a boating perspective.
+The RYA First Aid course is a one-day course covering all the usual first aid subjects, but from a boating perspective.
 It is aimed at anyone who goes afloat, whether on inland waters, rivers, estuaries or on cross channel passages.

 In a medical emergency a little first aid knowledge and immediate action can save lives, especially in remote locations.
 This one-day course is designed to provide a working knowledge of first aid for people using small craft and to support skippers.

 - professional skippers of small craft working within 60 miles of a safe haven, including Boatmasters;